Feuermagier/autograder/README.md

 If you change the events module, make sure to run `mvn install`, as both the agent and the core module depend on it.
 If you change the executor or the agent, run `mvn package` for those modules so that the jar files in [autograder-core/src/main/resources](autograder-core/src/main/resources) get updated.

+The directory [test_submissions](test_submissions) contains two projects you can test your checks on:
+* [Bank](test_submissions/Bank) is an implementation of a task I used in my tutorial.
+  The code was intended to show the separation between logic and UI and is therefore not submission ready (e.g. JavaDoc is missing).
+* [A1](test_submissions/A1) is my own submission to a final task at my university.

+There is also simple testing framework for checks implemented in the [test directory](autograder-core/src/test/java).